VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 Therefore, the first model with two aggregates, and the third model with two aggregates and a workflow will involve two transactions: one when the system persists the new **Order** aggregate and one when the system persists the updated **SeatsAvailability** aggregate.

+> **Note:** The term _consistency boundary_ refers to a boundary within
+> which you can assume that everything is fully consistent.

-To ensure the consistency of the system when a registrant creates an order, both transactions must succeed.
+To ensure the consistency of the system when a Registrant creates an order, both transactions must succeed.
 To guarantee this, we must take steps to ensure that the system is eventually consistent by ensuring that infrastructure reliably delivers messages to aggregates.

-The second approach that uses a single aggregate, we will only have a single transaction when a registrant makes an order.
+The second approach that uses a single aggregate, we will only have a single transaction when a Registrant makes an order.
 This appears to be the simplest approach of the three.

 ## Concurrency

-The registration process takes place in a multi-user environment where many registrants could attempt to purchase seats simultaneously.
+The registration process takes place in a multi-user environment where many Registrants could attempt to purchase seats simultaneously.
 The team decided to use the [reservation pattern][res-pat] to address the concurrency issues in the registration process.
-In this scenario, this means that a registrant initially reserves seats (which are then unavailable) for other registrants; if the registrant completes the payment within a timeout period, the system keeps the reservations; otherwise the system cancels the reservation.
+In this scenario, this means that a Registrant initially reserves seats (which are then unavailable to other Registrants); if the Registrant completes the payment within a timeout period, the system keeps the reservations; otherwise the system cancels the reservation.

-This reservation system introduces the need for additional message types, for example an event to report that a registrant has made a payment, or report that a timeout has occurred.
+This reservation system introduces the need for additional message types, for example an event to report that a Registrant has made a payment, or report that a timeout has occurred.

 This timeout also requires the system to incorporate a timer somewhere